PolicyPad: Collaborative Prototyping of LLM Policies: PolicyPad

 \subsubsection{Scenario sidebar}

 A user can browse the scenarios in the gallery and open a scenario in a detailed view (Fig. \ref{fig:pp-components} \textbf{D}).
-The scenario expands to fill the sidebar with the full user-AI conversation, as well as a brief, AI-generated summary of the conversation's contents thus far.
+The scenario expands to fill the sidebar with the full user-AI conversation, as well as a brief, AI-generated summary\footnote{Generated with GPT-4o.
+More technical details are in Section \ref{s:technical}.} of the conversation's contents thus far.
 As the group reads the scenarios, they start to develop ideas for what to include in the policy.

-Formally, a scenario in \pp comprises of three parts: the background (all messages in the conversation up until the most recent turn), the newest user message, and the newest AI message.
-Given the background and the newest user message, the policy-informed model generates the newest AI message.
+Formally, a scenario in \pp comprises three parts: the background (all messages in the conversation up until the most recent turn), the newest user message, and the newest AI message.
+Given the background and the newest user message, the policy-informed model\footnote{The policy-informed model is an instance of Llama 3.3 70B Instruct.
+More technical details are in Section \ref{s:technical}.} generates the newest AI message.